 Government per diem rates for both domestic and foreign travel is provided below for travelers to determine the maximum allowable for meals and lodging.

 The University will reimburse the actual and reasonable meal expenses (including gratuities up to 20%) up to the daily meal (only) per diem rate allowable using the United States government guidelines for each locality.
 Actual expenses incurred over and above the daily meal per diem rate will not be reimbursed.
 Although meal receipts are the preferred method for reimbursement, travelers have the option of claiming 75 percent or less of meal per diem in lieu of submitting meal receipts.
 Only one method can be used for each trip.
-A combination of 75 percent per diem allowance and receipts for different days of the same trip is not allowable.
+A combination of a 75-percent per diem allowance and receipts for different days of the same trip is not allowable.
 The 75-percent meal per diem allowance is not allowed on grant-funded travel expenses.
 All receipts are required for grant-funded travel expense reimbursement.

 The maximum reimbursable amount for lodging, when not traveling on conference travel, is the actual expense incurred up to the SLU hotel per diem.
 The SLU hotel per diem is defined as the United States government lodging per diem for the applicable locality plus an additional 20 percent.